 - rejection of a kidney transplant

-Component activity varies throughout your body.
-Patients with rheumatoid arthritis, for example, may have high complement levels in their blood, but low complement levels in their joint fluid.
+Complement component activity varies throughout the body.
+People with rheumatoid arthritis, for example, may have high complement levels in their blood but low complement levels in their joint fluid.

-Your doctor will recommend follow-up testing and/or treatment based on your results.
+Your doctor will recommend follow-up testing or treatment based on your results.